DePaul advocates the use of ePortfolios to promote and

 - Faculty can schedule in-class workshops on Digication through the University Center for Writing-based Learning.

-- Faculty can make individual appointments with FITS instructional technology specialists.
+- Faculty can make individual appointments with CTL instructional technology specialists.

 - Students can make one-on-one appointments with tutors in the University Center for Writing-based Learning.